Qcent/team-profile-generator/README.md

 Then follow the onscreen questions to build your team profile.
 Once completed your `team.html` and `style.css` files will be placed in the `./dist/` folder.

 ## Credits
-This project uses Bullma as a CSS framework for the header/hero and the team member cards.
+This project uses Bullma as a CSS framework for the header/hero and the team member cards.  \
-The `<body>` background image is graciously provided by: [images.unsplash.com](https://images.unsplash.com/).
+The `<body>` background image is graciously provided by: [images.unsplash.com](https://images.unsplash.com/).  \
-SVG images hosted by [SVG Repo.com](https://www.svgrepo.com/).
+SVG images hosted by [SVG Repo.com](https://www.svgrepo.com/). \
-And special thanks to the hard working developers responsible for the `inquirer' package.
+And special thanks to the hard working developers responsible for the `inquirer` package.

 ## Questions